Have Questions?

 Child Guidance Resource Centers is 3.3 miles from Bryn Mawr, Pennsylvania

-Child Guidance Resource Centers is dedicated to assisting the residents of Bryn Mawr and the surrounding areas to getting their life back after struggling with substance abuse.
+Child Guidance Resource Centers is dedicated to assisting the residents of Bryn Mawr, Pennsylvania and the surrounding areas to getting their life back after struggling with substance abuse.
 Child Guidance Resource Centers offers a wide array of services in line with their belief of treatments that work - including inpatient drug addiction treatment, short term drug rehab facilities, intensive outpatient treatment, outpatient detoxification centers, long term rehab programs and others.

 Child Guidance Resource Centers also feels that it is of the upmost importance that every individual gets highly personalized services to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including trauma-related counseling, behavior modification, couple/family therapy, contingency management/motivational incentive, activity therapy, trauma therapy and others.
 In addition, Child Guidance Resource Centers is specialized in residential beds for client's children, persons with eating disorders, domestic violence, aftercare/continuing care, programs for the hearing impaired, treatment for spanish-speaking clients, as well as other special programs.
 In general, the treatment methods that this alcohol and drug treatment program uses can provide the level of stability that is as permanent as it is lasting.